0xPr0fx/Basic_Cyber/README.md

 3-Security Principles --> you can study COMPTIA Security + .

+Download the PDF and show the attached links.

 After this you should know about tracks in cybersecurity to know the next step.

 GOOD LUCK .